Central West Weather

-Wednesday Mostly sunny.
-Medium (40%) chance of showers in the northwest in the morning and afternoon.
+Friday Mostly sunny.
+Slight (30%) chance of a shower in the southwest in the late morning and afternoon.
 Near zero chance of rain elsewhere.
-The chance of a thunderstorm west of Longreach in the morning and afternoon.
-Winds N/NE 15 to 20 km/h in the morning then turning SE 20 to 30 km/h during the morning.
+The chance of a thunderstorm west of Longreach in the late morning and afternoon.
+Light winds becoming E/NE 15 to 20 km/h in the morning then turning SE 20 to 30 km/h during the morning.

 Central West Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 ||23||38||60%||< 1mm||Nil||ENE 24||46||ESE 20||25|